Sobriety

 Recovery is a journey and it's okay to ask for help when you need it.
 Stay strong, stay sober, and congratulations again on this important step in your life.

-Recovery is a Journey, Not a Destination...
+Relapse is Not a Requirement

 Alcohol Is A Drug